 Recycling your Christmas tree

 There are lots of ways to recycle your Christmas tree.
-If you have a garden waste service, you can chop the branches and trunk and present it in the normal way (see this link for more details).
+If you have a garden waste service, you can chop the branches and trunk and put it out for recycling in the normal way with the rest of your garden waste (see this link for more details).
 You can take it to one of north London's reuse and recycling centres which are open as usual apart from 25 and 26 December and 1 January, when they are closed.

 When all the celebrations are over, you can still do your bit by making use of the many recycling facilities in north London.
 Our reuse and recycling centres are closed on 25 and 26 December and 1 January, except for Hornsey Street which is open on 26 December.